Nothing speaks to a customer’s direct needs like a well-written proposal.

 It’s just that easy.

-Ultimately, your business proposal should be focused on your client’s needs and how your business plans to fix them.
+Ultimately, your proposal should be focused on your client’s needs and how your business plans to fix them.

 No matter how you choose to build your proposal, never lose sight of that goal.